High-intensity interval training will have that weight melting off your body

 Improper technique such as not resting during your “active rest” long enough makes those spikes of heart rate more like soft waves and reduces the effect of the workout.

 Not only does it “dull” the effects, it can create sloppy form that makes you more prone to injury.
 I’m here to give you a couple of my favorite easy-to-follow HIIT routines that fight any cardio boredom and gives you the lean, toned look you strive for!
+One more thing, if you want you may also try the benefits of using a pre-workout supplement, you may get it on Amazon.

 Get with the program